-When I first started curating antique jewelry, sometimes it would be challenging trying to find authentic antique period era styles.
+When I first began curating antique jewelry, sometimes it would be challenging trying to authenticate antique period era items from reproduction-styles.
 There is nothing wrong with replica styles and paying homage to original pieces, but collectors like myself are in love with actual memory-filled historic jewelry from the past.
 Of course, there are true vintage jewelry styles that were inspired by earlier times, such as the Victorian-Revival era of the 1970's & 80's.
 These Victorian-Revival era pieces are at least 30-40 years old, and were designed to resemble jewelry from the original Victorian era (c.1837-1901).
 As the years and eras go by, older accessories are becoming more rare and sensitive to preservation.
-It is very exciting for me to discover an original piece from many decades ago that is still in good antique or vintage condition.
-I often feel like an archaeologist on a treasure hunt, with a mission to help preserve and research history with memory filled jewelry.
-Antique jewelry is usually 80-100 years old.
+It is very exciting for me to discover an original century old antique piece that is still in good condition.
+I often feel like an archaeologist on a treasure hunt, with a mission to preserve history with memory filled jewelry.
+Generally, antique jewelry is usually at least 100 years old.
 As time goes on and eras past by, what is considered antique will inevitably change.
 Therefor, the descriptions and characteristics of what is an 'antique' will broaden as well.
-Here are a few tips and information I've learned from treasure hunting and researching antique jewelry.
+Here are a few tips and information I've learned from treasure hunting, collecting, and researching antique jewelry.

-Knowing the different characteristics of antique period jewelry such as the clasp/closure mechanisms, design aesthetic, and materials used are important factors for authentication.
-Of course, sometimes it can be extremely difficult dating jewelry, but going with my gut instinct and antique knowledge from research has helped me in my treasure hunting journey whenever I am specifically looking for antique styles.
+Knowing the different characteristics of antique period jewelry, such as the clasp/closure mechanisms, design aesthetic, and materials used are important factors for authentication.
+Of course, sometimes it can be extremely difficult dating jewelry, but going with my gut instinct and antique knowledge from research has helped me in my treasure hunting journey when I am specifically looking for antique period styles.
 I am constantly learning and researching new information, which is important in antique dealing and collecting.